-More than 100 hot springs bubble beneath Budapest before bursting through at beautiful spa complexes like palatial Szechenyi and Art Nouveau Gellert Baths.
+More than 100 hot springs bubble beneath Budapest before bursting through at beautiful spa complexes such as the palatial Szechenyi and Art Nouveau Gellert Baths.
 Take your lead from the time-honoured ritual of locals, young and old, who slink in and out of the pools, each set to a different temperature.

-With spa access costing around £14 per day, and massages from £32 for 45 minutes, relaxing in Budapest is great value.
-And the average hotel room costs just £62 per night - the room rate of any city in our survey.
+With spa access costing around £14 per day and massages from £32 for 45 minutes, relaxing in Budapest is great value for money.

 Who to book your European city break with